DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Experiments and Results

-\textbf{Ablation Studies.} We conduct ablation studies on zero-shot DiffCLIP concerning the importance of stable diffusion plus ControlNet module, as well as the influence of different projection views and projection view numbers on ModelNet10.
-For zero-shot DiffCLIP structure without style transfer stages, in which the depth maps are directly sent into the frozen image encoder of CLIP, the best classification accuracy reaches 58.8\%, while implementing ViT/16 as the image encoder of CLIP.
-Hence, we can see the style transfer stage increases the accuracy by 21.8\%.
 In terms of the number of projected views, we try 1 (randomly selected), 1 (elaborately selected), 4, and 8 projection view(s) on ModelNet10.
 In Table~\ref{tab:mult-view}, records are taken from a bird's-eye view angle of 35 degrees, and the angles in the table represent the number of degrees of horizontal rotation around the Z-axis.
 The result of one elaborately selected view from a -135° angle outperforms others.
 Due to the characteristics of ModelNet10 dataset that all the objects are placed horizontally, projection from 4 views does not show obvious advantages.
+But the performance of the method on ModelNet40 is improved from multi-view projection because objects have different spatial arrangements, as shown in Table~\ref{tab:40-multiview}.
 We also ablate on the choice of different visual backbones, shown in Table~\ref{tab:visual encoders}.
 The results suggest that ViT/16 yields the best results in our framework.

-\textbf{Prompt Design.} In DiffCLIP, we also design several different prompts as both the textual branch of the CLIP model and the style prompt input of stable diffusion.
+\textbf{Prompt Design.} In DiffCLIP, we design several different prompts as both the textual branch of the CLIP model and the style prompt input of stable diffusion.
 For ModelNet10 and ModelNet40, we implement a default prompt for stable diffusion.
 The performance of multiple prompt designs for CLIP on ModelNet10 is shown in Table~\ref{tab:prompt design}.
 We try to place the class tag at the beginning, middle, and end of sentences, among which class tag located at the middle of the sentence performs best. {Specifically, real-world objects in ScanObjectNN are incomplete and unclear, we elaborately design its diffusion style prompt as ``\texttt{a photo of a [class], behind the building, best quality, extremely detailed}'', in order to generate an obstacle in front of the target object, which is shown to be more recognizable for CLIP's image encoder.}